bairbanu/DoDay/readme.md

 Minimalist to-do application that takes out the past and the future and helps users focus on today.

+#### Tech Stack:
+- React Native using the Expo XDE.

 ## Application Features: